ICT-Mahidol/2023-ITCS473-GluayGluay/README.md

     assertEquals(12, generatedPuzzle.getBoard().length);
     ```
 - **Negative Test Scenarios**:
-  - Validate that generating a TWELVEBYTWELVE type puzzle does not result in a board of length 6.
+  - Validate that generating a TWELVEBYTWELVE type puzzle does not result in a board of length 6 or 9.
     ```java
     assertNotEquals(6, generatedPuzzle.getBoard().length);
     assertNotEquals(9, generatedPuzzle.getBoard().length);